takyonxxx/BalanceRobotQT-Raspberry/README.md

-# BalanceRobot & Remote Control by Bluetooth BLE GATT Services
+# BalanceRobot & Remote Control with Bluetooth BLE GATT Services
 This is a Balance Robot Project developed with QT 5</br>

 The remote control can compile on all platforms that supports qt.</br>